|Nutritional Guidelines (per serving)|

 - Optional: sour cream or crème fraîche

-Heat a large pot over medium-high heat.
-Add the butter or oil and onion.
-Sprinkle with 1/2 teaspoon of the salt.
-Cook, stirring occasionally, until onion is soft, about 3 minutes.
+Place a large pot over medium-high heat and melt the butter.
+Add the chopped onion, sprinkle with 1/2 teaspoon of the salt, and cook, stirring occasionally, until onion is soft, about 3 minutes.

 Add the fresh ginger and the ground ginger, and stir until fragrant, about 1 more minute.

-Add the squash and broth.
+Add the squash and chicken or vegetable broth.
 Bring to a boil.
-Cover, reduce heat to a simmer, and cook until squash is very tender, about 20 minutes.
+Cover, reduce the heat to a simmer, and cook until squash is very tender, about 20 minutes.

-Transfer small batches to a blender.
-Hold a kitchen towel over the top (to prevent burns) and whirl until completely and utterly smooth, 2 to 3 minutes per batch.
-If you have a hand-held immersion blender, you can use that instead, just be sure to blend the soup long enough and thoroughly enough so that the soup is well and truly smoothly puréed.
+Transfer small batches of the soup to a blender.
+Hold a kitchen towel over the top of the blender (to prevent burns) and whirl until completely smooth, 2 to 3 minutes per batch.
+Alternatively, you can use a hand-held immersion blender, just be sure to blend the soup long enough and thoroughly enough so it is a true purée.

 Return the soup to the pot.
-Taste it.
-Add salt to taste, if needed.
+Taste it and add salt, if needed.
 Serve the soup topped with dollops of sour cream or crème fraîche, if you like.

 Thick, blended soups are not only comforting and satisfying but they are also a great way to get a full serving (or two) of vegetables.
 If you are looking for a basic recipe that will guide you to use whatever vegetable you prefer, or what is in the pantry, a simple pureed vegetable soup is your best bet.
 For a nice balance of sweet and spicy, try a vegetarian harissa-spiked creamy parsnip soup; just a little bit of cream adds to the velvety texture.
 Cream of Brussels sprouts soup may be a bit unexpected, but the deep, nutty flavor and smooth texture will please almost any palate.